opencypher/cypherdb/src/content/docs/extensions/attach/iceberg.md

 ### Access Iceberg tables hosted on S3

-Kuzu also supports scanning and copying Iceberg tables hosted on S3.
+CypherDB also supports scanning and copying Iceberg tables hosted on S3.

 #### Configure the S3 connection